 Compare deals and consider 100% Green power

 Make sure you're getting the best deal at the Victorian Government Energy Compare website.
 Try to check annually you are on the best energy plan.
 While you are there you can select options for purchasing 100% Green Power from Energy Providers.
+80% of households are not on the cheapest energy plan, and they are required to tell you by law.

 Investigate solar rebates for rental properties